schluppeck/uon-2021-summer-brains/README.md

 2021-05-24

 this repo contains some tips, tricks and a couple of projects related to finding out what neuroscience at university is like.
-It was prompted by discussions with a couple of budding scientists (still at high school), who wanted to find out a bit more about doing research.
+It was prompted by discussions with a couple of budding scientists (a couple still at high school), who wanted to find out a bit more about doing research.

 ## plan

 - some julia notebooks and youtube clips to go along with them, explaining

-  - how to look at brain images
+  - how to look at images (in general, and brain images more specifically)
-  - make visual stimuli
+  - make visual stimuli (inspired by ideas from face-spaces, etc)
-  - plot data
+  - think aboug showing images, visualising data, plotting graphs
-  - think about designing experiments.
+  - start thinking about designing experiments to ask (and answer questions)
   - whatever comes up during discussions

 ## julia note book stuff